IanusInferus/typemake/build-tools/TypeMake/README.md

 You need to set Configuration - Debugger - Debug type to Native/Dual to debug C++ code in Android Studio.

 Android host support is [Termux](https://github.com/termux/termux-app)-only and is limited.

+## iOS

+You need to set XCodeDevelopmentTeam and XCodeProvisioningProfileSpecifier to build iOS applications.

 ## Linux glibc dependency